Sim4n6/DFIR_Realtime/README.md

 # DFIR_Realtime Dashboard
 A Twitter Bot embedded inside a flasked web app to show :
- - The last 05 tweets.
+ - The last 05 tweets of the hashtag #DFIR
- - Realtime Stream of #DFIR hashtag
  - Today DateTime and Random nice photo from Unsplash.

  # To access URL :